-To further support the student and to help the student advance appropriately toward attaining his or her educational goals, students may also be considered for related services.
-Related services are additional corrective and supportive services that are required to assist a child with a disability to benefit from special education, and include the following areas or services:
+To further support the student and to help the student advance appropriately toward attaining his or her educational goals, the student may also be considered for related services.
+Related services are additional corrective and supportive services that are necessary to assist a child with a disability and include one or more of the following areas or services:

 - Audiological services

 - Psychological services

 - Speech-language pathology

 - Physical therapy

 - Occupational therapy

 - □ Social work services

 - Counseling services, including rehabilitation services

-- □ Orientation and mobility services
+- Orientation and mobility services

-- □ Interpreting services
+- Interpreting services

-- □ School nurse services
+- School nurse services

-- ☐ Medical services for diagnostic or evaluation purposes
+- Medical services for diagnostic or evaluation purposes

 - □ Recreation, including therapeutic recreation

 - Early identification and assessment

 - Parent training

-- Transportation
+- □ Transportation

 Students, if applicable, are active participants in their IEP development and implementation.
-They work with their teachers, sharing learning goals and understanding how their learning is progressing, what next steps they need to take, and how to take their learning to higher levels.
+They work with their teachers, to share their learning goals and understanding of how their learning is progressing, and the next steps they need to take, to learn at higher levels.

 In addition to teaching the general education curriculum standards, teachers within the special education department have access to a supplemental curriculum for students with intellectual disabilities.
 Unique Learning SystemTM is an online, standards-based curriculum specifically designed for students with special needs to access the general curriculum.
-Teachers use the interactive, differentiated, thematic units of study with various instructional technology and assistive technology equipment and devices so that students have multiple opportunities to demonstrate ability and mastery of content, as well as participate in engaged exploration of the various content offered by the general education curriculum.
+Teachers use the interactive, differentiated, thematic units of study with instructional and assistive technology, equipment and devices so that students have multiple opportunities to demonstrate mastery of, as well as participate in engaged exploration of the various content offered by the general education curriculum.